 Established in 1996, this preserve saves a rare remnant of the vast expanse of tallgrass prairie that once covered much of the nation's midsection.

 Cattle baron Stephen F. Jones established his Spring Hill Ranch on this land in the 1880s.
-View a video about the preserve in his grand home.
+View a video about the preserve and his grand home.

-The nearly 2-mile-long Southwind Nature Trail takes you along a glistening stream to lofty overlooks.
-You can climb a nearby hilltop to a one-room schoolhouse, where prairie vistas spread for miles in every direction.
+The nearly 2-mile-long Southwind Nature Trail takes you along a glistening stream to overlooks.
+You can climb a nearby hilltop to a one-room schoolhouse, where prairie vistas spread for miles.

 Drive 4 miles south on State 57/177.